exasol/cloud-storage-extension/doc/user_guide/user_guide.md

 }
 ```

-The Parquet importer imports both of these Parquet as a JSON array `["John","Jane"]`.
+The importer imports both of these Parquet types as a JSON array
+`["John","Jane"]`.

-On the other hand, a repeated group with multiple fields are imported as JSON
+On the other hand, you import a Parquet repeated group with multiple fields as
-array of structs.
+JSON array of structs.

 ```
 message parquet_schema {